freenas/freenas-docs/userguide/sharing.rst

 :guilabel:`Map network drive...`.
 Choose a drive letter from the drop-down menu and click :guilabel:`Finish`.

-Windows caches the user account credentials with the authenticated share.
+Windows caches user account credentials with the authenticated share.
-Log out of Windows to clear the cache.
-Clearing the cache causes the authentication dialog to appear the next time Explorer accesses an authenticated share.
+This sometimes prevents connection to a share, even when the correct username and password are provided.
+Logging out of Windows clears the cache.
+The authentication dialog reappears the next time the user connects to an authenticated share.

 .. index:: Shadow Copies